 She frequently lectures, and her work has been exhibited internationally in both architecture and art museums.

 In 2016 Elena Manferdini was awarded the PAN Award for best public art project in North America.
+Her artwork is part of the permanent collections of SFMoMA and LACMA.
 In 2013 she won the COLA Fellowship given by City of Los Angeles Department of Cultural Affairs to support the production of original artwork.
 In 2013 she received a Graham Award for architecture, the 2013 ACADIA Innovative Research Award of Excellence, and she was selected as recipient for the Educator of the Year presidential award given by the AIA Los Angeles.
 In 2011 she was one of the recipients of the prestigious annual grants from the United States Artists (USA) in the category of architecture and design.

 Atelier Manferdini is based in Venice, CA. The firm has completed art and architectural projects in the US, Europe and Asia.
 Notable among the firm’s projects are the Pavilion for the Museum of Contemporary Art in Los Angeles, Bianca, a three stories boat in Japan, and a series of interior design renovations in Los Angeles.